prometheus-operator/prometheus-operator/Documentation/developer/scrapeclass.md

     path: /metrics
 ```

-If a monitor resource includes a `tlsConfig` field, the Operator will apply a merge strategy to combine the `tlsConfig` fields from the monitor resource with those defined in the scrape class.
-The `tlsConfig` settings in the monitor resource will take precedence.
+If a monitor resource includes a `tlsConfig` field, the Operator applies a **field-by-field** merge with the `tlsConfig` from the scrape class.
+Any fields set in the monitor resource take precedence, while unset fields inherit values from the scrape class.

 > Note: The configuration in scrapeClass will only be applied if the scrape resources haven't set fields defined in scrapeClass.